Fan Changjiang: Famous journals of Fan

-After China Young Journalists Association was founded, Fan went to Jin Pu Lu (津浦路), where the Second Sino-Japanese War was the most fiercest, to report the event.
-He wrote a lot of communications to reveal the war situation and front tactical situation in Tai Er Zhuang(台兒莊).
-Those communications were compiled and printed as "Xuzhou Breaks Through"(徐州突圍).
+After China Young Journalists Association was founded, Fan went to the Tianjin–Pukou railway, where the Second Sino-Japanese War was the fiercest, to report the event.
+He wrote a lot of communications to reveal the war situation and front tactical situation in Tai'erzhuang.
+Those communications were compiled and printed under the headline "Breakthrough at Xuzhou" (徐州突圍).

 China Young Journalists Association

 It was established by Fan and other journalists at Shanghai in 1937.
 The aim of this association was to unite all journalists at that time and to spread the message of protecting China against the Japanese.
 This association later became the All-China Journalists Association.
-The day of its establishment, November 8, has been proclaimed by the Central government and the Communist Party of China as "Journalists' day" (記者節) since 2000.
+The day of its establishment, November 8, has been proclaimed by the Central government and the CCP as "Journalists' day" (記者節) since 2000.
 This day serves as a reminder to Chinese people of the devotion and dedication of the former journalists.

 International News Association

 During the Sino-Japanese War, Fan Changjiang, Hu Yuzhi and other journalists founded the International News Association at Changsha in 1936.
 Fan was the president of this association at that time.
 It was a left-leaning press agency during the period that China was still under the ruling of Kuomintang.
-It had a legal news gathering and the right of reporting to release the news and reviews of the Sino-Japanese War to the newspaper publishers in mainland China and the rest of the world, especially the news of the Communist Party of China, the Eighth Route Army and the New Fourth Army.
+It had a legal news gathering and the right of reporting to release the news and reviews of the Sino-Japanese War to the newspaper publishers in mainland China and the rest of the world, especially the news of the CCP, the Eighth Route Army and the New Fourth Army.

 Fan Changjiang Journalism Award

 The Fan Changjiang Journalism Award is one of the three national journalists awards (the other two are the Taofen Journalism Award and Top 100 Journalists) issued by the All-China Journalists Association (ACJA).
 This is a prize for middle-aged and young journalists.
-It is named after Fan for his bold and objective coverage of the Chinese Revolution led by the Communist Party of China against the Kuomintang regime.
+It is named after Fan for his bold and objective coverage of the Chinese Communist Revolution led by the CCP against the Kuomintang regime.
 The award started in 1991.
 Since 2000, the award is issued by the ACJA every two years (with the other two awards simultaneously).
 In the first three Fan Changjiang Journalism Awards, 10 reporters would receive the award and 30 reporters would receive the nominated award each time.
 But the nominated awards were cancelled starting from the fourth Awards.
 The nominee should age below 50 and work in the field of formal journals, public newspapers, national press agency, authorized radio stations, television stations and other news agency, with a minimum of 10-years successive reporter experience.